A Personal Selection…

 Great artists loved and admired Tina’s work.
 Robert Cray is one of a galaxy of stars to have written for, backed for, performed with and collaborated with Tina.
 Not many voices can meet the gravity, grit and soul of Sam Cooke’s classic “A Change is Gonna Come,” but Tina absolutely inhabits this song.
 It’s lovely to see two artists on stage, giving each other the pace to shine, and revelling in each other’s contribution.
 Here’s Tina@48, performing in my old parish at the Camden Palace, showing a London audience how it’s done!

-Two People– Tina @48 in 1987 – another hit by Terry Britten and Graham Lyle.
+Two People– Tina @47 in 1986 – another hit by Terry Britten and Graham Lyle.
 I love the message of the song and its tone really evokes something of the spirit of that time.
 Released in 1986 it was another opportunity to show Tina’s range and tonal mastery.
+Gripping on video, electrifying live!

 The song that U2’s Bono and The Edge wrote for Tina – James Bond theme, Goldeneye.
 Tina was excited to become part of the Bond canon and come close once again to the world of movies.
 Of the song Tina said, “You can’t top Shirley Bassey, I have to say that.
 But I was happy that we got close to that sound.”
 This is Tina @57 in 1996.
 (The direction and performance in the video probably owe a nod to Billie Holiday’s 1947 video performance in The Blues are Brewin’)

-Tina, taking it up a notch @57 The song, Whatever you Want, written by Arthur Baker, Fred Zarr and Taylor Dane, gave Tina a more complex composition.
-And in direction and production Trevor Horn took Tina’s vocal performance to new levels.
-The visuals and choreography of the video made it a fresh experience for Tina and her fans and are quite compelling to watch.
+I remember the thrill of discovering this song when it was released in in 1996.
+I could hear that musically this song had taken Tina somewhere fresh, vocally , yet it was a place she occupied with total authority.
+Written by Arthur Baker, Fred Zarr and Taylor Dane, Whatever you Want gave Tina @57 a more complex composition and in direction and production Trevor Horn took Tina’s vocal authority to new heights.
 Live, it’s a powerful performance that pulls us into the desperation and intensity of the song.
-This entrance onto the stage for the beginning of her “Wildest Dreams” tour is understated for Tina.
+The entrance onto the stage for the beginning of her “Wildest Dreams” tour is understated for Tina.
 The song brings all the drama needed.
 A great moment from 1996.

-Tina, in 1971, even at the tender age of 32, occupied the stage with total authority and sang the #@*$ out of this song!
+Tina, in 1971 at the tender age of 32, already knew how to occupy the stage with total authority and sang the #@*$ out of this song!
 Ike and Tina deliver Come Together with the kind of unique power and tone which would leave any other performer – including the writers – wondering how they could ever sing it again after Tina’s performance of it.

 Guesting on Herbie Hancock’s Joni Mitchell Album “Rivers” – Tina @68 in 2007 showing yet another side to her vocal genius with Edith and the Kingpin.
-This is a song I love to play to people, blind and ask, “Who’s the vocalist with Herbie Hancock here?”
+This is a song I love to play to people, blind, and ask, “Who’s the vocalist here with Herbie Hancock?”
 The hearers’ respect for Tina is often elevated a touch when I reveal the answer!
-Kudos to Tina for a very deft jazz delivery.
+Tina did not see herself in the world of Jazz, so I applaud Herbie for coaxing her onto his album – and all the more Kudos to Tina for a very deft jazz delivery.

 Honky Tonk Woman – Tina @31 In the 70’s TV lighting rooted performers to the spot.
 All their style and energy had to be expressed without moving off the X. It gives performances from that time an amazing intensity.
 Here’s Tina on the top of her TV game in 1970.